Common gundi

 The common gundi (Ctenodactylus gundi) is a species of rodent in the family Ctenodactylidae.
 It is found in Algeria, Libya, Morocco, and Tunisia.
-The parasitic organism Toxoplasma gondii was first described in 1908 in Tunis by Charles Nicolle and Louis Manceaux within the tissues of the gundi.
+The parasitic organism Toxoplasma gondii was first described in 1908 in Tunis by Charles Nicolle and Louis Manceaux within the tissues of the gundi and named after it.

 Description

 The common gundi grows to a length of between 16 and 20 cm, having a stumpy tail of 10 to 20 mm.
 A gundi weighs about 185 g.
 It resembles a guinea pig in appearance, having big eyes, flat ears and short limbs.
 Each foot has four digits and sharp, dark claws; the two hind feet have comblike bristles between the claws.
 Gundi's teeth are rootless.

 Distribution

 This gundi is found in northern Africa on the south side of the Atlas Mountains at altitudes up to about 2900 m.
 Its range extends from western Libya through Tunisia and Algeria to eastern Morocco.